 Explanations of various development processes are available below.

 All property within the town’s jurisdiction is assigned to a particular zoning district.
 Most districts have a list of uses that are permitted “by right” (without review).
 Property owners may petition the town to have their property assigned to a different zoning district.
-This process is not quasi-judicial.
-Applications are reviewed by the Planning Board and Board of Commissioners at a quarterly public hearing.
+This process is legislative.
+Applications are reviewed by the Planning Board and the Board of Commissioners at a quarterly public hearing.
 The Board of Commissioners, in deciding a rezoning, must indicate how the application complies with the town’s comprehensive plan, including the Future Land Use Map.
-The town cannot apply conditions to rezonings in general purpose (non-special use) districts.
+The town cannot apply conditions to rezonings in general purpose districts.
 The boards must consider all of the permitted uses in the district and their desirability for the site requesting rezoning.

-Most development activities are subject to public notice and public hearings.
+Many development activities are subject to public notice and public hearings.
 For items requiring public hearings, property owners within 500 feet of the subject property will receive a written notice of the hearing.
 This allows the affected neighbors to have the opportunity to provide comments to the boards.

 Quasi-judicial proceedings require the deciding board to make findings of fact based on the application and testimony at the public hearing.
 Speakers at quasi-judicial hearings must be sworn in and are subject to cross-examination.
 Testimony at quasi-judicial hearings must be factual rather than anecdotal or subjective.
 Written comments, while accepted into the record, cannot be considered sworn testimony.

 General purpose hearings for rezonings, annexations and other matters are legislative and do not require speakers to be sworn in or to provide objective testimony.
 Written comments also are accepted for general purpose hearings